-By Katie Sokan, News Correspondent
+By Kenny Sokan, News Correspondent

 A panel of students reflected on their experiential learning experiences on Wednesday as part of a discussion related to the recently created Presidential Council on Diversity and Inclusion (PCDI).